hossamzee/geoqassim/readme.md

 ## TODO - Minor Changes

 - Update the weather box to import more information like Foreca.
-- Do the unfulfilled URLs, e.g. Youtube, and Twitter.
 - Handle exceptions in production, never show the enduser what happened.
 - Do the control panel home page.
 - Fix the issue of the Youtube title, it seems to be duplicated.